toitware/artemis-releases/README.md

 The device should find the new configuration and automatically update.

 ## Incremental changes
-There are some commands that are in `artemis device` only change the current configuration of a device and do not require a full firmware update.
+There are some commands in `artemis device` that only change the current configuration of a device and do not require a full firmware update.

-As such, incremental changes are a good way for development; especially as they are faster to get onto the device.
+Such incremental changes are a good way for development; especially as they are faster to get onto the device.

 There are 3 commands in the `artemis transient` section: